 Using a river to charge up your mobile phone

 When you take a walk in the country and see the rivers, the waterfalls, feel the warmth of the sun and brace against the angry wind, what would you decide to think of most?
 Some will enjoy the natural surroundings for what they are worth, but there is an increasing belief for looking at the some of the concepts of Nature as a source for powering up our mobile phones.

 If you don’t like the idea of creating CO2 when you charge your mobile up, remember you can create over a 1000kgs of CO2 per year with just one mobile phone.
 And when you consider there are over 7 billion mobile phones here on Earth, then it becomes a major concern.

 So surely, there are ways of then harnessing the powers produced naturally here on Earth.
 We have explored power from wind, and the sun.
 But what about water?
 Maybe rivers and seas could be a ‘go to’ solution in charging up your mobile phones.
 Nature is one glorious provider of energy.
 Read on.

-Innovative designers out there have found a way of charging up an mobile phone by using a water wheel.
-The wheel generates power and a babbling brook is just enough to boost your smartphone by another 40 per cent battery power.
+Innovative designers out there have found a way of charging up a mobile phone by using a water wheel.
+The wheel generates power and a babbling brook is just enough to boost your smartphone by another 40 percent battery power.

 The way the e-Steam water generator works is simple.
 The device is about the size of a flashlight and is lightweight enough to be portable.
 It is the ideal invention to take with you when out camping or hiking in the middle of a forest or mountain where there might be a stream or river.